kubernetes/autoscaler/vertical-pod-autoscaler/docs/features.md

 ### Example 1

-Here is the defined LimitRange object that applies to our Deployment:
+Here is the defined Container LimitRange object that applies to our Deployment:

 ```yaml
 apiVersion: v1